 The most common reason for children becoming looked after is as a result of abuse and/or neglect.
-Governing bodies should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
+Hub Councillors should ensure that staff have the skills, knowledge and understanding necessary to keep looked after children safe.
 KCSIE (revised September 2016)

 A designated children in care lead has been appointed from the senior leadership team.
-In Summercourt Academy, this person is currently Caroline Wood.
+In Summercourt Academy this person is currently Sandra Gynn.